EMDR for Complex PTSD: What You Need to Know

 Remember: your job isn’t to “fix” your client—it’s to create the conditions where their brain can heal itself.
 EMDR gives us the map, but safety and attunement are the terrain.

 You’ve got this.
-And if you need extra guidance, community, or structure in your EMDR practice—there are tools to help.
+If you need extra guidance, community, or structure in your EMDR practice, there are tools to help.

 Internal Resources